The Independent Work Search Tool Kit

 Reasonable Work Search

 You will be required to demonstrate that you have been actively seeking work.
-You will be able to do this by completing a Work Search Activities Record (HSD0077) (110KB).
+You will be able to do this by completing a Work Search Activities Record (HR0077) PDF (110KB).
 Forms are available at your nearest Employment and Income Assistance Office.
 Reasonable efforts are demonstrated by the preparation and distribution of an up-to-date resume; and the provision of a signed Work Search Activities Record.
 Your Record must indicate the following kinds of information: